 Assessment & monitoring

 Students are continuously assessed by their teachers and, currently, attainment data is collected five times each year.
-The progress of SEN/D students is monitored by the SENCO, Progress Leaders and the leadership team.
+The progress of SEN/D students is monitored by the SEN/DCo, Progress Leaders and the Leadership team.
 The information is used when advising teachers about possible teaching and learning strategies and in progress discussions with students.
-This also helps to inform the SENCo about whether any suitable intervention needs to be put in place.
+This also helps to inform the SEN/DCo about whether any suitable intervention needs to be put in place.
 Where appropriate this may also support the referral to external agency to get further advice of suitable teaching and learning strategies to further support students who are not making expected progress.

 For specific learning needs, such as those related to literacy and numeracy, students will be withdrawn from lessons to participate in small group or one-to-one interventions.